tothpalistvan/micropython-webserver/README.md

 # micropython-webserver
 micropython-webserver for ESP-12F
 A simple HTTP server on your MCU, designed to use in ESP-12F Wifi module, but it may work with antoher micropython MCU-s (e.g ESP32).

-There is an opportunity to run 'server side script' to execute e.g. MCU commands in micropython.
+There is an opportunity to run "server side script" to execute e.g. MCU commands in micropython.
+There is an example here how to do that.
+I'm creating another example called `pysite`.

 This project is created because I would like to learn a bit programming in micropython on ESP-12F (8266EX) but I think you can use it in your home hobby project.